 However, in the ICC meeting with DOTC and Telecommunications Office (TELOF) proponents on 26 March 2007, what was presented as the NBN Project completely changed the broad terms of reference set by President Arroyo on 21 November 2006.

-What Assistant Secretaries Lorenzo G. Formoso III and Elmer Soneja presented for ICC consideration was an NBN project that would cost the Republic of the Philippines an estimated 19.4 billion pesos of which 19 billion would be sourced through foreign loans, and 380 million pesos from the DOTC/Telof budgets.
-It would involve the utilization of Voice Over Internet Protocol, or VOIP-based single infrastructure network.
+What Assistant Secretaries Lorenzo G. Formoso III and Elmer Soneja presented for ICC consideration was an NBN project that would cost the Republic of the Philippines an estimated 19.4 billion pesos, of which 19 billion would be sourced through foreign loans, and 380 million pesos from the DOTC/Telof budgets.
+It would involve the utilization of Voice-Over-Internet Protocol, or VOIP-based single infrastructure network.

 To justify such a huge project cost, the DOTC/Telof officials cited savings from the retirement of old government communications network, savings on communications expenses due to VOIP use, savings on internet connections, and a centralized internet data center.
-On top of that, there would be savings because of internet connections to be used by the public school system.
+On top of that, Mr. President, there would be savings because of internet connections to be used by the public school system.

 No financial analysis was submitted since the said project will not generate revenues, but supposedly result in government savings on telecommunications expenses, estimated at a total of 3.7 billion pesos annually.
-But the DOTC/Telof officials clarified that the government would be able to save only 50% of its fixed-line telephone expenses and 80% of its telefax expenses.
+But the DOTC officials clarified that the government would be able to save only 50% of its fixed-line telephone expenses and 80% of its telefax expenses.
 The NBN will not save on cellphone usage.

 Then NEDA Secretary Romulo Neri pointedly wondered how savings could be generated on the retirement of the obsolete analog system carried by Telof.
 Asec Formoso replied that they would no longer have to buy expensive spare parts.
+This was just about the only honest statement made by Asec Formoso.

 Secretary Neri wondered how huge savings could be generated from present internet usage, when in truth and in fact, very few government offices have internet connections.
 He also asked how the DOTC/Telof quantified the savings in education, and would these not overlap with the previously-approved Department of Education’s Cyber-Education Project, the infrastructure cost of which was another 26 billion pesos.